-^{}The fee is calculated as a percentage of the total foreign currency transaction or foreign currency withdrawal abroad, according to the representative exchange rate of the currency in which the transaction was performed.
+\The fee is calculated as a percentage of the amount of the foreign currency transaction or foreign currency withdrawal abroad, according to the representative exchange rate of the original currency used in the transaction.
 If there is no representative exchange rate, the fee is calculated based on the amount in the converted currency charged by the international acquirer.

-SOURCE: Companies' fee schedules and reports to the Banking Supervision Department June 30, 2023.
+SOURCE: Companies' fee schedules and reports to the Banking Supervision Department January 1, 2024.

-4. Management of a Securities Portfolio
+5. Management of a Securities Portfolio

-Managing a securities portfolio at a bank involves payment of a fee for each purchase, sale, and redemption of securities, and a periodic management fee.
-Following are data on the banking system's income from such fees, the fee schedules for purchases, sales, and redemptions of securities traded on the Tel Aviv Stock Exchange (TASE) and a comparison with management fees actually charged for securities traded in Israel, by portfolio size.
+Managing a securities portfolio at a bank involves payment of a fee for each purchase, sale, and redemption of securities, as well as a periodic management fee.
+Following are data on the banking system's income from such fees; the fee schedules for purchases, sales, and redemptions of securities traded on the Tel Aviv Stock Exchange (TASE); and a comparison with management fees actually charged for securities traded in Israel, by portfolio size.